 It is not uncommon to have a local government audit conducted on fixed assets.
 Load those documents here too.
 Include copies of your personal property tax statements and checks/receipts for tax payments.

-For vehicles, I would create a sub-folder within ‘Fixed Assets’, not within the calendar cycles, for each vehicle/truck in your company.
+For vehicles, create a sub-folder within ‘Fixed Assets’, not within the calendar cycles, for each vehicle/truck in your company.
 In this folder are calendar sub-folders.
 All license renewals, purchase agreements, repair and maintenance tickets and the like are kept here.
 This way, you can track each vehicle’s respective issues easily.

 Accounting is then a sub-folder of the company’s master folder.
 In addition to accounting, you will have human resources management, operations, and a resources directory.
 There should also be a directory to store company specific software programs and another directory for the databases associated with the respective software.
 You may have others including marketing, product or services section that contains brochures, information pamphlets etc. Organize the company in a format that is easy to understand and find information as you need.
 The above illustrates an appropriate filing structure for accounting.
 Act on Knowledge.